-PS Performance Standards: A legally defined set of minimum performance criteria for each component in Head Start.
-PIR Program Information Report: An annual report completed at the end of each school year by every Head Start program in the nation.
-The data is used by ACYF to report to Congress and for program monitoring.
-PIR Program Improvement Report : Summary of data collected throughout the year from staff surveys, Parent Committee surveys and feedback from Head Start meetings used to improve the Head Start program.
-T&TA Training and Technical Assistance: The general category of support for Head Start programs which is heavily supported both philosophically and financially.
-SOCIALIAZTION/PLAY GROUPS Parent/child activity and educational group for homebased families.
-Offered twice per month, with meal provided.
+PS Performance Standards: A legally defined set of minimum PIR Program Information Report: An annual report completed at the end of each school year by every Head Start program in the nation.
+The data is used by ACYF to report to Congress PIR Program Improvement Report : Summary of data collected throughout the year from staff surveys, Parent Committee surveys and feedback from Head Start meetings used to T&TA Training and Technical Assistance: The general category of support for Head Start programs which is heavily supported both philosophically and financially.
+SOCIALIAZTION/PLAY GROUPS Parent/child activity and educational group for homebased